openmfp/portal-ui-lib/readme-local-setup.md

 ## Consuming Local Content Configuration

-By default the development instance of the portal will look for a `content-configuration.json` file on your localhost (more precisely the URL `http://localhost:4200/assets/content-configuration.json` is requested).
+If the `Development Mode Active` is turned on, by default, the development instance of the portal will look for a `content-configuration.json` file on your localhost (more precisely the URL `http://localhost:4200/assets/content-configuration.json` is requested).
 The contents of this file are described in great detail at [nodes configuration and content-configuration](readme-nodes-configuration.md) document.

-In order to use your local `content-configuration.json` file on other environments (like production), you have to add the `dev-mode-settings` local storage key like described underneath under "Customize the local extensions".
+In order to use your local `content-configuration.json` file on other environments (like production), you have to add the `openmfp.settings.localDevelopmentSettings` local storage key like described underneath under "Customize the local extensions".

 If the URL `http://localhost:4200/assets/content-configuration.json` returns a valid `content-configuration.json`, the nodes defined in the `content-configuration.json` will overwrite any already existing nodes.